“There’s a very good chance that if you’ve heard of Gilberto Valle at all, you only know him via his nickname: ‘the Cannibal Cop.’

 It turned out Valle liked to fantasize in great detail about killing and cooking people with other strangers online — but he insists that fantasy is all it ever was.
 Now he’s free, and clearly we had to talk to him …” – Robert Evans for Cracked on February 2nd, 2017

-Gil Valle has teamed with Brian Whitney to tell his side of the story in WildBlue’s upcoming book, RAW DEAL: The Untold Story of the NYPD’s “Cannibal Cop”, which is set to be released on February 28th, 2017.
-Pre-order your copy today to save!
+Gil Valle has teamed with Brian Whitney to tell his side of the story in WildBlue’s book, RAW DEAL: The Untold Story of the NYPD’s “Cannibal Cop”, which was released on February 28th, 2017.
+Order your copy today!

 When, if ever, does a thought cross the line and become a crime?